What you'll find on this page:

 - Your first Monthly Instalment repayment will be billed in the second statement period after you’ve set up a Fixed Payment Option.
 Just make the Minimum Payment Due, as this amount also comprises your Instalment repayment amount

-- Missed payments will be charged at the standard Annual Percentage Rate
+- Monthly Instalment will be charged interest at the standard Annual Percentage Rate from the day after the payment due date

 - If your Fixed Payment Option is cancelled by us due to several missed payments, the full outstanding balance will be charged at the standard Annual Percentage Rate